dannyvankooten/www.dannyvankooten.com/_posts/2017-08-11-stock-market-roi-calculator.md

 Of course, past performance is no guarantee for future results.

 That said, past performance can be used to see if your expectations are reasonable.
-If you expect a 10% investment over you 20 year investment in the AEX, it helps to know that that has never happened before.
+If you expect an annualized 10% return over a 20 year investment in a fund tracking the AEX, it helps to know that that has never happened before.